viorel8/Trading-Cloud/README.md

 	>**NOTE:** Please make sure that you review all the versions of this indicator and chose the best one that fets your neds.
 	> &#10240;

-  ## Monday Scirpt V4
+  ## Monday Script V4

    ### Description

-    * introducing alers
+    - introducing alers
-    * Monday Opening Range, Days of week, Max volume calculated from the weekly start, gives weekly and daily candle, included ltf poc within Max M5-M20 candle.
+    - Monday Opening Range, Days of week, Max volume calculated from the weekly start, gives weekly and daily candle, included ltf poc within Max M5-M20 candle.

    ### Indicator preview